Jonathan Gullis: Parliamentary career

-In December 2022, on BBC Radio 4's World at One programme, Gullis defended the government's plan to offshore the processing of asylum seekers to Rwanda.
+In December 2022, on BBC Radio 4's The World at One programme, Gullis defended the government's plan to offshore the processing of asylum seekers to Rwanda.
 In response to a letter from senior Church of England bishops which criticised the plan, Gullis said: "I don't think unelected bishops in the House of Lords should be preaching about politics."

-Government Minister

-In September 2022, he was appointed as Parliamentary Under-Secretary of State for School Standards by the new Prime Minister Liz Truss.
-At his first appearance at the Despatch Box on 24 October 2022, he was rebuked by the Speaker for not adopting a sufficiently Ministerial tone.
-Later the same week, he was dismissed from his position by Truss's successor, Rishi Sunak.
-Gullis announced his intention to support the Government from the backbenches.
+In April 2023, Gullis started a podcast with former Special Adviser James Starkie called Inside Whitehall.
+The pair designed the podcast to demystify UK politics.

+On 26 March 2024, Gullis and Angela Richardson were made deputy party chairs of the Conservative Party.

+In April 2024 Gullis accepted a £10,000 donation from JCB; the newspaper Byline Times links this payment to Gullis's silence on JCB closing a facility entailing 200 job losses in his constituency, and contrasts it with his activity on the announcement of a facility closure by Johnson Tiles.

+In the 2024 general election, Gullis lost his Stoke-on-Trent North seat to Labour candidate David Williams.

+Post-parliamentary career

+In October 2024, Gullis told the BBC that he had been unable to find permanent employment since losing his seat in July, stating that he believed this was related to his political views.

+In May 2025, Gullis announced that he was appointed as a Senior Fellow at The Centre for Social Justice.
+Later that month, Gullis was named as the town mayor for Kidsgrove Town Council.
+Gullis has also since been appointed Director at public affairs consultancy Aegean Consultants.

 Personal life

 In March 2020, as part of a mental health awareness campaign run by the Stoke Sentinel, Gullis said that he has suffered with depression, self-harm and suicidal thoughts during periods of his life.

 In June 2020, in a parliamentary debate on divorce law reform, Gullis said that he has gone through a divorce and supported the "no fault" divorce proposal.

 Gullis has one daughter and one son with his partner, Nkita.
 Gullis is deaf in one ear.